Our blueberry and coconut pancakes are gluten and dairy free and make a great weekend brunch option!

-Gluten-free and dairy free, these blueberry and coconut pancakes mean that everyone can enjoy pancakes this Pancake Day.
-They’re just as lovely as a weekend brunch option too
+These blueberry and coconut pancakes are gluten and dairy free so that everyone can enjoy pancakes this Pancake Day.
+They’re lovely as a weekend brunch option too or if you want to impress a loved one on their birthday…

 - 55g unsweetened desiccated coconut